-- We continue to support our residents through the costlocated in our extensive network of libraries, providing - Our welfare rights team and the wider Sandwell Advice would have gone without. - vulnerable and lowest income households. - the borough.
-The Albion Road and Bull Lane Housing Development in West Bromwich, with an investment four-bedroom houses and the Reservoir Road Housing are a mix of two and four-bedroom houses. - In 2023 Trading Standards seized or had surrendered over 6000 illegal vapes valued at around £62,000, and
+- We continue to support our residents through the costof-living crisis - we had over 100k visitors to Welcome Spaces across Sandwell this winter, many of which are located in our extensive network of libraries, providing support and advice to residents as well as developing a new Tackling Poverty strategy for 2024/25. - Our welfare rights team and the wider Sandwell Advice Providers Network have helped 39,000 Sandwell people to access £31 million in benefits and payments that they would have gone without. - Also one of the few councils in the country that will cover 100% of the council tax bill for our most vulnerable and lowest income households. - the borough.
+The Albion Road and Bull Lane Housing Development in West Bromwich, with an investment of £1,100,000, has delivered 5 new council homes which are a mix of two-bedroom bungalows and four-bedroom houses and the Reservoir Road Housing development also delivers 27 new council homes which are a mix of two and four-bedroom houses. - In 2023 Trading Standards seized or had surrendered over 6000 illegal vapes valued at around £62,000, and through joint inspections with West Midlands Police seized £322,000 of illegal cigarettes seized together with £42,800 in cash

-- In 2023 the Environmental Protection Team handled - Secured £500,000 for community safety and ASB in - DLUHC Leveling up Partnership
+- In 2023 the Environmental Protection Team handled 1,513 reports of untaxed / burnt out / abandoned vehicles. - Delivered programme of over 220 partnership community safety events including Safer Six campaign - Secured £500,000 for community safety and ASB in Wednesbury and Friar Park as part of wider - DLUHC Leveling up Partnership - Accreditation as a Borough of Sanctuary

-- Implement our new neighbourhoods model of working, making it easier for our residents to access services and improving the service they receive. - Continue to improve street cleansing and response to fly tipping. - Work with SERCO to improve performance in waste. - Continue to invest in and maintain our green spaces. - Work with the Safer Sandwell Partnership to deliver a co-ordinated approach to make people safer, particularly vulnerable groups and communities. - We will provide good quality, safe and affordable homes with access to good quality services that support residents to live independently in thriving communities
+- Implement our new neighbourhoods model of working, making it easier for our residents to access services and improving the service they - Continue to improve street cleansing and response to fly tipping. - Work with SERCO to improve performance in - Continue to invest in and maintain our green - Work with the Safer Sandwell Partnership to deliver a co-ordinated approach to make people safer, particularly vulnerable groups and communities. - We will provide good quality, safe and affordable homes with access to good quality services

-- Continue to provide financial support for our most deprived households. - Develop, design and implement a Digital Inclusion Strategy. - Provide Welcoming Spaces in all our libraries, which includes, offering free computer access and WiFi to support digital inclusion. - Plant 10,000 trees by 2030. - Roll out improved recycling offer to high rise blocks.
+- that support residents to live independently in thriving communities - Continue to provide financial support for our most deprived households. - Develop, design and implement a Digital Inclusion Strategy. - Provide Welcoming Spaces in all our libraries, which includes, offering free computer access and WiFi to support digital inclusion. - Plant 10,000 trees by 2030. - Roll out improved recycling offer to high rise